How to save a dataframe to CSV in Python

 print("File saved successfully")

-The solution is to create the directory before saving.
-This approach uses Python's os module to ensure the path exists.
+The solution is to create the directory before saving the file.
+You can do this by using Python's os module:

-• os.makedirs(folder_path, exist_ok=True) creates the target directory.
-The exist_ok=True argument prevents an error if the folder is already there.
+os.makedirs(folder_path, exist_ok=True)to create the directory.
+Theexist_ok=Truepart prevents an error if the folder is already there. - Then, use

 Troubleshooting missing data in CSV exports

-When your DataFrame contains missing values, like np.nan or None, pandas handles them gracefully during export.
-By default, to_csv() writes these as empty strings, which can sometimes be misinterpreted.
-The code below shows how this behavior looks in practice.
+When your DataFrame has missing values, like np.nan or None, to_csv() writes them as empty strings by default.
+This isn't always ideal if you need a specific placeholder.
+The code below shows how this looks in practice.

 import pandas as pd